-The novelty of our contribution is summarized as follows. \begin{itemize} \item A novel pilot placement scheme in the TF domain is proposed, enabling channel estimation with significantly reduced overhead compared to prior methods.
-Pilots are inserted into selected TF-domain bins, accompanied by guard bins in both the TF and DD domains.
-Only a small number of pilots and guard bins are required to achieve high performance, thereby incurring minimal overhead.

-\item The TF pilots are placed along $P_{\tau}$ consecutive bins parallel to the frequency axis, and along $P_{\nu}$ consecutive bins parallel to the time axis, with one common bin; the total number of pilots is $N_p\approx P_{\tau}+P_{\nu}$.
-The values of $P_{\tau}$ and $P_{\nu}$ determine the resolution of the coarse range and velocity estimates.
+The novelty of our contribution is summarized as follows. \begin{itemize} \item We propose a novel TF domain pilot placement scheme inspired by a newly derived TF input-output (I/O) relationship, enabling channel estimation with significantly lower overhead than existing methods.
+Pilots are inserted into selected TF domain bins, with guard bins in both the TF and DD domains.
+The pilots are orthogonal across antennas and are thus robust to pilot pollution. \item The pilots are placed on private TF bins of a small number of antennas, forming line segments of length $P_{\nu}$ parallel to the time axis (time arm), and segments of length \(P_{\tau}\) parallel to the frequency axis (frequency arms).
+In addition to the arm pilots, other pilots can be assigned to other antennas to explore diversity.
+The values of $P_{\tau}$ and $P_{\nu}$ determine the resolution of the coarse range and speed estimates.
 Even small values can significantly reduce the parameter space that must be discretized for constructing the SSR problem, thereby lowering the complexity of obtaining high-resolution channel estimates.

-\item For a total number of $N_p$ TF domain pilots, $N_p(N_t-1)$ TF domain guard bins, and $N_tN_p$ DD domain guard bins are required.
+\item A total number of $N_p$ TF domain pilots requires $N_p(N_t-1)$ TF domain guard bins and $N_tN_p$ DD domain guard bins.
 The corresponding reduction of $N_tN_p$ DD domain symbols represents the overall overhead, \ie, {$\eta=N_tN_p/(N_tNM)=N_p/(NM)$}.
 The overhead is independent of the number of transmit antennas, offering superior scalability for large MIMO arrays—a desirable feature for future wireless systems.

-\item The proposed channel estimation is applicable to practical OTFS systems, considering rectangular transmitter pulse-shaping functions and the receiver matched filters. \end{itemize}
+\item The proposed design is applicable to practical OTFS systems, considering rectangular transmitter pulse-shaping functions and the receiver matched filters, as well as the fractional Doppler effect. \end{itemize}